fex01/servicenow-notes/sn-flow-designer.md

 - Common types include:
   - Boolean, Date/Time, Integer, String, Email, File Attachment.
   - Reference, List, HTML, Password, URL, Workflow, XML, and more.

+### Troubleshooting and Logs

+- Use Flow Designer > Active Flows to confirm whether a flow was triggered.
+- View logs to inspect:
+  - Inputs and outputs for each step.
+  - Action execution results (e.g., command outputs).
+- Ensure the flow is activated for production scenarios.

 ---